Operation Blue Star: Strategy

+Planning

 The military operation was a disastrous political decision and severely bungled; Lt.
-Gen. S. K. Sinha would later characterize the operation as both a political and military blunder, and would cite Sundarji as flouting standard operating procedure laid out by Sinha, seeking army promotion, and impressing Indira Gandhi, who wanted to appear politically strong to her electorate after frustrations in Kashmir.
-He would also ascribe his dismissal by Gandhi to his attempts to put up his views of the Akali problem, and his long personal friendships with Akalis, which he believed irritated Gandhi.
+Gen. S. K. Sinha would later characterize the operation as both a political and military blunder, and would cite Sundarji as flouting standard operating procedure laid out by Sinha, seeking army promotion, and to impress Indira Gandhi, who wanted to appear politically strong to her electorate after frustrations in Kashmir.
+He would also ascribe his dismissal by Gandhi to his attempts to present his views of the Akali problem, and his long personal friendships with Akalis, which he believed irritated Gandhi.

 According to retired Lt.
-Gen. Shankar Prasad, “It was because of the disasters called Vaidya [who superseded Sinha] and Sundarji—who did not have the brains to pick on the plans left behind by Lt Gen. S.K.
-Sinha—that we had both a political folly compounded by a military botch-up.”
-He would blame Sundarji more for the operation than Vaidya, who he says "“was taken in by Sundarji's swagger,” and that both “were being politically subservient to the Prime Minister... maybe they wanted governorships or ambassadorships after serving their time."
+Gen. Shankar Prasad, "It was because of the disasters called Vaidya [who superseded Sinha] and Sundarji—who did not have the brains to pick on the plans left behind by Lt Gen. S.K.
+Sinha—that we had both a political folly compounded by a military botch-up."
+He would blame Sundarji more for the operation than Vaidya, who he says "was taken in by Sundarji's swagger," and that both "were being politically subservient to the Prime Minister... maybe they wanted governorships or ambassadorships after serving their time."
 Prasad also believed that the military high command should have refused to implement the order, and craft a more suitable operation in its place, instead of being pressured by deadlines from the political leadership.

+Maj.
+Gen. Jamwal would also criticize Brar, calling the operation "badly and hastily planned and executed", having opined to Brar prior to the operation, and contending that Brar's frontal assault had played to the advantage of the fighters in the complex, who rendered the 10th Guards unable to advance.
+Jamwal had also warned that even as Brar insisted on the direct orders of Sundarji, "that when things will go wrong, it will be your neck in the noose not that of Lt Gen Sundarji's."
+Upon these revelations in the press, Brar would diminish Jamwal as a "bitter, jealous man" who had "obviously something lacking" to not be promoted past Major General.

+Tactics

-In the UK cabinet secretary's report, contrary to the advice of a British military advisor in February 1984 of surgical strike involving a helicopter-borne commando operation had advised in February 1984, the Indian Army went into the temple "sledgehammer-style," with massive casualties of civilians.
+In the UK cabinet secretary's report, contrary to the advice of a British military advisor in February 1984 of surgical strike involving a helicopter-borne commando operation had advised in February 1984, the Indian Army went into the temple "sledgehammer-style", with massive casualties of civilians.
 The assault on the Golden Temple would be later recognized as a major blunder on the part of the central government even by Congress leaders.

-Five years later, the army's strategy was criticised by comparing it with the blockade approach taken by KPS Gill in Operation Black Thunder, when Sikh militants had again taken over the temple complex.
-It was said that Operation Blue Star could have been averted by using similar blockade tactics.
-The army responded by stating that "no comparison is possible between the two situations", as "there was no cult figure like Bhindranwale to idolise, and no professional military general like Shahbeg Singh to provide military leadership" and "the confidence of militants having been shattered by Operation Blue Star."
-Furthermore, it was pointed out that the separatists in the temple were armed with machine guns, anti-tank missiles and Chinese-made armour-piercing rocket launchers, and that they strongly resisted the army's attempts to dislodge them from the shrine, appearing to have planned for a long standoff, having arranged for water to be supplied from wells within the temple compound and had stocked food provisions that could have lasted months.